-Although additional investment is not assured, the Company is comfortable that it would be able to raise sufficient capital to support expanded operations based on an anticipated increase in business activity.
-In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above, generate enough revenue, and attain consistently profitable operations.
+Although additional investment is not assured, the Company is comfortable that it would be able to raise sufficient capital to support expanded operations based on the current increase in business activity.
+In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing the plan described above, generate enough revenue, and eventually attain consistently profitable operations.
 Although the current global pandemic related to the coronavirus (COVID-19) has affected our operations, particularly in supply chain, we now believe that this is expected to be an ongoing issue and our working capital assumptions reflect this new reality.
-The Company cannot currently quantify the uncertainty related to the pandemic and its effects on our customers in the coming quarters.
+In addition, inflationary pressures will cause some pressure on margins which the Company expects to offset by higher prices, although this is not assured.
+The Company also cannot currently quantify the uncertainty related to the recession that has now been confirmed by broadly accepted economic standards and the effects on our customers in the coming quarters.
 We have analyzed our cash flow under "stress test" conditions and have determined that we have sufficient liquid assets on hand to maintain operations for at least twelve months from the date of this report.

 Management believes that, at this time, the conditions in our market space with ongoing contract delays, the consequent need to procure certain materials in advance of a binding contract and the additional time needed to execute on new contracts previously reported have put a strain on our cash reserves.
-However, recent events, including a \$5,500,000 injection of funds from a sale of securities, significant recent orders and the overall stabilization of the business, indicate that there is not a substantial doubt for the Company to continue as a going concern for a period of twelve months from the issuance of this report.
+However, recent events, including a \$5,500,000 injection of funds from a sale of securities, significant recent orders, and the overall stabilization of the business, indicate that there is not a substantial doubt for the Company to continue as a going concern for a period of twelve months from the issuance of this report.
 We continue executing the plan to grow our business and achieve profitability without the requirement to raise additional capital for existing operations for 2022, although we may do so to fund selective opportunities that may arise.
 Management has extensively evaluated our requirements for the next twelve months and has determined that the Company currently has sufficient cash to operate for at least that period.